 10.4.3.
 The unlinked credit should not be used when the linked version displays identically to the unlinked version on the submission form.
 The Artist Name Variation (ANV) function should also be considered when deciding which credit should be used.

 10.6.
-Discogs has some non-indexed credits.
+Discogs has some non-linked credits.
 These credits are not listed on any artist pages.
 If the artist name isn't in the database, no new artist is created.
-These cover all credits that we don't want to create a link and don't want to index, or for roles credited on the release that are not musical or technical; for example, catering personnel, drivers etc. All credits for human roles must go in the credit section rather than the release notes.
-The non-indexed, non-linked credits are:
+These cover all credits that we don't want to create a link for and don't want to index, or for roles credited on the release that are not musical or technical, for example, catering personnel, drivers, etc. All credits for human roles must go in the credit section rather than the release notes.
+The non-linked credits are:

-- Other - Use the box brackets to define the role, for example "Other [Catering]".
+- Other.
+Please use the box brackets to define the role, for example, "Other [Catering]".
 Never to be used for musical roles.

 10.7.1.
 Credits that do not appear on the release can be added only under certain circumstances.
 The (credible) credit source must be stated in the submission notes, and the credit must be labeled with [Uncredited] in brackets after the credit role.
 If other text is used in the credit brackets, the 'Uncredited' must have a comma separating it from the other text.

 10.7.2.
 Credits should not be transferred between releases.

 10.7.3.
 The 'copy to draft' function duplicates the release information including the credits, so a different version of the release can be entered.
 Please ensure that the credits you copy across this way are correct and valid.
 All credits that are not written on that version of the release should be removed.